espressif/esp-idf/examples/system/himem/README.md

 I (122) cpu_start: Starting scheduler on PRO CPU.
 I (0) cpu_start: Starting scheduler on APP CPU.
-I (132) spiram: Reserving pool of 32K of internal memory for DMA/internal allocations Himem has 6080KiB of memory, 6080KiB of which is free.
+I (132) spiram: Reserving pool of 32K of internal memory for DMA/internal allocations Himem has 6080 KiB of memory, 6080 KiB of which is free.
 Testing the free memory...
 Done!
 ```